hasindu2008/slow5lib/python/README.md

 Write header to file

 + `header` = populated dictionary from `get_empty_header()`
++ read_group = read group integer for when multiple runs are written to the same slow5 file
 + returns 0 on success, <0 on error with error code

 You must write `read_group=0` (default) first before writing any other read_groups, and it is advised to write read_groups in sequential order.